Skip to main content

 What features in a family history make it more likely that the cancer in the family is hereditary?

 Features of cancers with a strong inherited component include families with early onset colon or endometrial cancer (before age 50), multiple primary cancers in an individual, and multiple generations affected with colon and endometrial cancer.
-Also, individuals with Lynch Syndrome are at increased risk to develop other gastrointestinal cancers (ie stomach and pancreatic cancer), ovarian and urinary tract cancers.
+Also, individuals with Lynch Syndrome are at increased risk to develop other gastrointestinal cancers (i.e., stomach and pancreatic cancer), ovarian and urinary tract cancers.

 How can an increased likelihood for colon and endometrial cancer be inherited?

 A person inherits an increased risk to develop colon and endometrial cancer if they inherit a mutation in one of several genes associated with Lynch syndrome.
 These genes are called MLH1, MSH2, MSH6, PMS2, and EPCAM.
 When these genes are working properly, their job is to suppress tumor growth and to protect us from cancer.
 An inherited mutation in these genes may be the first step in an accumulation of errors in many other genes that can lead to a cell becoming cancerous.
-This is also why individuals with one Lynch syndrome gene mutation may be diagnosed with colon or endometrial cancer before the age of 50, and may develop multiple cancer primaries.
+This is also why individuals with one Lynch syndrome gene mutation may be diagnosed with colon or endometrial cancer before the age of 50, and may develop multiple primary cancers.

 All individuals have two copies of each gene, one copy from each parent.
 If an individual carries a Lynch syndrome mutation, it was most likely inherited from one of his parents.
 There is a 50% chance that siblings and children of a person who carries a mutation will have inherited it as well.